robertstef/Firelounge/README.md

 ### Database Queries
 - Within FireLounge users have the capability to query their databases using MySQL syntax on the NoSQL Firebase database.
 You enter your query and the corresponding result of that query will be displayed.
-When performing an UPDATE or DELETE query the object that gets display is what the following change will result in on that specific object being queried.
+When performing an UPDATE or DELETE query the object that gets displayed is what the following change will result in on that specific object being queried.
 This allows the user to view the proposed changes before they occur.
-One the 'COMMIT' button in the input section is clicked the following change is executed and applied on the Database.
+Once the 'COMMIT' button in the input section is clicked the following change is executed and applied on the Database.
 Current supported MySQL statements are, SELECT, UPDATE, and DELETE.

 <img src='images/edit_db_screenshot_delete_statement.png'/>